+Alumni Association of the Faculty of Business Studies (AAFBS) was officially formed on 14th February 2021.

+Five new student clubs were established to enrich students' participation in extra-curricular activities.
-- University of Vavuniya, Sri Lanka was established by uplifting the Vavuniya Campus of the University of Jaffna. - Alumni Association of the Faculty of Business Studies (AAFBS) was officially formed on 14th February 2021. - Five new student clubs were established to enrich students' participation in extra-curricular activities. - Five new departments were formed as Department of Project Management, Department of Human Resource Management, Department of Marketing Management, Department of Business Economics, and Department of Management and Entrepreneurship by abolishing the Department of Economics and Management, gazetted on 22nd March 2021 on the recommendation of the University Grants Commission, Sri Lanka.

-- MOU was signed between Chartered Institute of Personnel Management (CIPM) and Department of Economics and Management. - Faculty bi-annual newsletter was published.

-• 3 rd Research Conference on Business Studies (RCBS- 2020) was conducted. • Mentoring system was introduced for the freshers.
-2019 Bachelor of Business Management (Honours) in Project Management was commenced. • The Faculty has obtained A grade in the Program Review.
-2018 Department of English Language Teaching was established under the Faculty. • 2 nd Research Conference on Business Studies (RCBS- 2018) was conducted. • Journal of Business Management (JBM) was launched and Volume 01 was published.
+Five new departments were formed as Department of Project Management, Department of Human Resource Management, Department of Marketing Management, Department of Business Economics, and Department of Management and Entrepreneurship by abolishing the Department of Economics and Management, gazette on 22 nd March 2021 on the recommendation of the University Grants Commission, Sri Lanka.
+2020 MOU was signed between Chartered Institute of Personnel 2020 Management (CIPM) and Department of Economics and Management.
+Faculty bi-annual newsletter was published.
+3 rd Research Conference on Business Studies (RCBS-2020) was conducted.
+Mentoring system was introduced for the students.
+2019 Bachelor of Business Management (Honours) in Project Management was commenced.
+The Faculty has obtained "A" grade in the Program Review.
+2018 Department of English Language Teaching was established under the Faculty.
+2 nd Research Conference on Business Studies (RCBS-2018) was conducted.
+Journal of Business Management (JBM) was launched and Volume 01 was published.
 2017 BBM curriculum was revised for the third time in accordance with Sri Lanka Qualifications Framework (SLQF).
-2016 1st Research Conference on Business Studies (RCBS- 2016) was conducted.
-2015 A new three-year degree programme of BBM in Project Management was commenced from the academic year 2015/16. • 1st Students' Forum was organized on the theme of "Understanding Domestic Business Context".
-2014 MOU was signed with the SLIM. • A new specialization of BBM Honours in Human Resource Management was introduced from the academic year 2013/2014.
+2016 1 st Research Conference on Business Studies (RCBS-2016) was conducted.
+CONQUECCO.

+2015 A new three-year degree programme of BBM in Project Management was commenced from the academic year 2015/16.
+1 st Students' Forum was organized on the theme of "Understanding Domestic Business Context".
+2014 MOU was signed with the Sri Lanka Institute of Marketing (SLIM).
+A new specialization of BBM Honours in Human Resource Management was introduced from the academic year 2013/2014.
 2008 The curriculum was revised for the second time based on the suggestions made by the Subject Review teams of the Quality Assurance and Accreditation Council (QAAC) and the credit values were amended in accordance with the Common Credit Framework released by the UGC.
 A new specialization of BBM Honours in Business Economics was introduced.
 2006 Industry Community Interaction Cell of the Vavuniya Campus (ICICVC) was established.
 Short courses and community outreach programs have been conducted under this cell.
 2005 The BBM curriculum was revised for the academic year 2003/2004 and students were given opportunity to follow specializations as Accounting and Finance and Marketing Management.
-2002 The Faculty has started to offer BBM Degree (Four-year) degree) with the two specializations: Accountancy & Finance and Management.
-1998 Direct intake to the Campus took from the Commerce 2330 and Arts stream students for the academic year 1997/1998 and three-year Bachelor of Accountancy and Finance, and Management degrees were offered.
-1997 Vavuniya Campus of the University of Jaffna was 2771 established by elevating NPAUC.
-1991 Northern Province Affiliated University College 1771 (NPAUC) was established.
-(INI AUC) was established.
+2002 The Faculty has started to offer BBM Degree (Four-year degree) with the two specializations: Accountancy and Finance and Management.
+1998 Direct intake to the Campus took from the Commerce and Arts stream students for the academic year 1997/1998 and three-year Bachelor of Accountancy and Finance, and Management degrees were offered.

+1997 Vavuniya Campus of the University of Jaffna was established lelevating NPAUC.
+1991 Northern Province Affiliated University College (NPAUC) was established.